Religion in Yemen: Judaism

-Christians
+Christianity

 Christianity is another religious minority in Yemen.
-The Middle East is the birthplace of Christianity, but Christian communities in the middle east are decreasing due to reasons such as low birth rates, emigration and persecution.
+The Middle East is the birthplace of Christianity, but Christian communities in the Middle East are decreasing due to reasons such as low birth rates, emigration and persecution.
 The number of Christians in Yemen is not accurately known, but is estimated to be between 3,000 and 25,000.
 Among them is a group of Indian-origin immigrants who became Yemeni citizens.
 A study conducted in 2015 states that around 400 Yemeni people converted from Islam to Christianity.
 However, the Yemeni criminal code states that conversion from Islam to another religion is apostasy.
 Apostates from Islam are executed by the death penalty after only being afforded three opportunities and 30 days to recant and return to Islam.

 In 2010, Pew-Templeton estimated the number of Christians in Yemen at 40,000, most of whom are not openly Christian, due to persecution of religious minorities.
 There are 3,000 Christians throughout the country, most of whom are refugees or temporary foreign residents.
 There are four churches in Aden, three Roman Catholic and one Anglican.
 In 2014, Ethiopian Orthodox Tewahedo Church services took place weekly in Sana'a, Aden, and other cities.

 In 2008, among religious minorities, approximately 1,000 Christians and most Jews actively participated in some form of formal religious service or ritual, although not always in a public place of worship.
 With the war still going in the country, the Christian minority is badly impacted by the bad situation and is at a higher risk as the armed militias in both the north and south of the country see Christians as enemies.

 Christian missionaries and nongovernmental organizations (NGOs) affiliated with missionary groups operate in the country; most restrict their activities to the provision of medical services; others were employed in teaching and social services.
 Invited by the Government, the Sisters of Charity run homes for the poor and persons with disabilities in Sana'a, Taiz, Hodeida, and Aden.
 A Swedish mission organization runs a technical school for the disabled and poor in Taiz.
 There was also a medical mission in Saada, but in January 2007, the mission reportedly fled to escape the fighting.
 It is believed that they remained in the region to provide medical assistance to victims of the violence.
 Another mission operated two charitable clinics in Aden.

 In spite of the lack of freedom of religion in Yemen, a 2015 global census estimates some 400 Christians from a Muslim background, though not all of them are necessarily Yemeni citizens.